As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Find it HERE

 We use this book log in our home to keep track of books read throughout the year.
-You can give copies to your children for their own personal reading record, or use it to document your family read alouds.
+You can give copies to your children for their own personal reading records, or use them to document your family read-alouds.
 Enjoy!